 By being as transparent as possible about how your services work, and by requiring that a client read and acknowledge those details, you create a more seamless booking process.

 If you find yourself explaining the fine print to clients over and over again, or worse, you’ve noticed that many clients come to their appointments unprepared for your services, writing a service waiver could save you time and hassle.

 According to our Customer Support team, some of the most common reasons businesses use service waivers include:

-- Potential concerns / risks — you know, the standard ones that come along with massages, fitness classes, and whatnot.
+- Potential concerns / risks — you know, the standard waivers for massages, fitness classes, and whatnot.
 You can share these in a waiver and require that the client sign off before they opt into a service.

-- Pandemic-related requirements — This is (obviously) a huge one for 2020.
+- Pandemic-related requirements — This has been (obviously) a huge one since 2020.
 Just a few use cases: A waiver is a good place to mention that clients should stay home if they have a fever, or if they’ve come into contact with someone who’s tested positive for COVID-19, or to note that you require masks for any service.

-What Should a Waiver for a Service Include?
+What Should a Waiver for Hair or Beauty Salons Include?

 That said, here are some things that often appear in a service waiver draft to get you thinking:

 - Details and particulars about the service: First and foremost, you should describe what the service is in clear detail.
 Your clients need to know what they’re signing up for before they sign off.